rohankamathzapcg/ExpenseLog_Website/README.md

-# Expense Tracker Application
+# WalletWise Application
-This Expense Tracker application helps users manage their finances by categorizing expenses, adding transactions, and visualizing data through charts.
+WalletWise - A Expense Tracker application helps users manage their finances by categorizing expenses, adding transactions, and visualizing data through charts.
 It is designed for both web and mobile platforms.

 ## Features
 - **Account Management**: Users can add and manage their account details.